efntallaris/scorpioBroker/temporal_queries_source_registrations.md

 - [NGSI-LD Specifications](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.05.01_60/gs_cim009v010501p.pdf)
 - [Smart Data Models](https://smartdatamodels.org/)
-- The HTTP server is designed to behave based on the NGSI-LD specifications.
-It ensures that all interactions conform to the NGSI-LD context and data model requirements.
+- The HTTP server is designed to behave based on the NGSI-LD specification.
+It ensures that it follows the NGSI-LD context and data model requirements.
 For more details, refer to the [NGSI-LD Specifications](https://etsi.org/deliver/etsi_gs/CIM/001_099/009/01.06.01_60/gs_cim009v010601p.pdf).

 ### HTTP Server Code Structure